lowdanie/nyc-school-map/README.md

 # NYC School Map

 This is a map of NYC school zones.
-You can view the map here: [https://www.daniellowengrub.com/nyc-school-map/](https://www.daniellowengrub.com/nyc-school-map/)
+You can view the map here: https://www.daniellowengrub.com/nyc-school-map/

-Zones whose school is labelled as a staff pick on [https://insideschools.org/](Inside Schools) are colored in blue.
+Zones whose school is labelled as a staff pick on [Inside Schools](https://insideschools.org/) are colored in blue.
 If you zoom in you can see the individual schools.

 ## Data